 What does life after the Brittain Fellowship look like?
 What opportunities within academia or in other sectors do Brittain Fellows pursue?
 And how does the postdoc prepare Brittain Fellows for these positions?
 The Professional Development Committee reached out to former Brittain Fellows to find out the answers to these questions and more.
 The interview below — featuring Emily Kane, Director of Study Abroad and Associate Director of the Center for Global Engagement at Longwood University, and a Brittain Fellow from 2012-13 — is the first of a series of interviews with former Fellows about their professional lives and career trajectories.
+Other interviews feature Brandy Simula, Andrea Krafft, and Rebecca Weaver).
 The interview has been lightly edited for clarity.

 What years were you a Brittain Fellow/what institution did you come from?

 I came to Georgia Tech from UGA and served as a Brittain Fellow from 2012-13.

 What is your job now, and what does your daily workday look like?